 Below the confluence of Murphy Creek, which represents the last legitimate and easily accessible emergency evacuation point along the river, the Sauk becomes a meandering pool drop river that sweeps you into curves that often have wood deposited on the banks.
 Looking behind one can get a glimpse of the statuesque Bedal Peak to the Southeast, as well as Jumbo Mountain that hangs out above and to the left of the river corridor (south).

 The final two miles of the Sauk are a time for guests to tell stories about the trip, get to know their guides, and maybe even go for a swim (after checking with the guide).
 This is also a section where we have been known to bring smaller kids on for the remainder of the trip, which is mostly class 2 boogie water, which is ideal for younger rafters.
 This section of river is also a great place to do safety and swiftwater rescue training for our up and coming guide trainees.

-From Clear Creek, our guests are transported back to the White Chuck Boat Launch, where they will get a chance to take their wetsuits off, return their equipment to the guides, and hop back into their cars and be off for the remainder of their adventure.
+From Bachman Park, our guests are transported back to the Old School Park, where they will get a chance to take their wetsuits off, return their equipment to the guides, and hop back into their cars and be off for the remainder of their adventure.
 All Triad River Tours guides accept and appreciate gratuities, so please, if you feel your guide did an exceptional job, don't hesitate to show your satisfaction through an appropriate gratuity.

 River rafting isn’t the only fun way to get outside in the Sauk River area.
 The forests and high rocky peaks that form the Sauk watershed boast plenty of trails and campgrounds for all skill levels, from an easy meander along the mossy riverbank to a challenging summit.

 Hiking & Trail Riding